 J-LFG is not solely about cost cutting which is a distinct departure from the singular focus of Survival Challenge.
 On the contrary, it embodies strongly the element of investment for growth.
-Coupled with the prerequisite of Leanness, which conjures the image of a muscular lean body that is fit for agility and growth, it draws upon the energies of the entire body of staff with the firm belief that everyone, at every level in the organization can do his or her part in observed anecdotal descriptions of J-LFG in practice in our workplaces.
-Cultural entrenchment takes time, and together we will persevere towards this lean and growth DNA.
-It is this cultural differentiation that we will bring to the marketplace as a competitive advantage.
+Coupled with the prerequisite of Leanness, which conjures the image of a muscular lean body that is fit for agility and growth, it draws upon the energies of the entire body of staff with the firm belief that everyone, at every level in the organization can do his or her part in contributing to leanness - eliminating waste and friction to free up the resources to chase growth.

-▶ See "Embracing Transformation and Changing Work Style" on page 95.
+See "Embracing Transformation and Changing Work Style" on page 95.